vilosource/cielo_azure_billing/docs/API_REFERENCE.md

 All summary endpoints inherit from `BaseSummaryView` located in `billing/views.py`.
 The `get` method performs the following steps:

 1. Resolve the latest completed `CostReportSnapshot` for each active `BillingBlobSource` using `get_latest_snapshots()`.
-2. Filter `CostEntry` rows to include only those snapshots (and the requested billing date if provided).
+2. If a `date` is supplied, determine the newest snapshot for each subscription on that day and filter `CostEntry` rows to those IDs.
 3. Apply additional filters based on the query parameters.
 4. Group the remaining entries by the configured fields and sum `cost_in_usd` and `cost_in_billing_currency`.
 5. Cache the result for subsequent requests.